Guidelines and Policies

 8. PH.D.
 COMMITTEE

 When a student expresses his or her intent in writing to take the Qualifying Examinations, the Dean of the Divinity School, in consultation with the Department Chair, will appoint the student’s Ph.D.
 Committee.
-The Committee must be composed of a minimum of four members, of whom one must represent either a Departmental area other than the student’s major or another Department in the Graduate School.
+The Committee must be composed of a minimum of four members, of whom at least one must represent the primary area and one must represent either a Departmental area other than the student’s major or another Department in the Graduate School.
 At least four members of the Committee must be members of the Graduate Faculty of the Graduate School, and the Dean of the Divinity School can, at the request of the Department Chair, appoint non-members to the Committee.
 No more than one associate member of the GDR may be present on any dissertation or qualifying examination committee, and associate members may not be directors of PhD committees.
 If the director of the dissertation is not currently an active member of the Graduate Faculty, a co-director who is an active member must be named.
 The Ph.D.
 Committee has responsibility for: (a) administering, with the Program Areas, the Qualifying Examinations in accord with Departmental procedures and guidelines; (b) guiding the development and preparation of the dissertation; and (c) administering the final oral examination.
 A first and second reader will be designated by the Dean of the Divinity School upon recommendation of the Department Chair, and the first reader serves as the chair of the Ph.D.
 Committee.
 All changes to a Ph.D.
 Committee after it has been appointed must be made in writing, with copies to the student’s file and to all members of the committee (old and new); the changes are not final until approved by the Dean of the Divinity School.

 Departmental Policies and Procedures